-Man charged following fatal fire
+Man charged with murder after fatal fire

 These are external links and will open in a new window

-A man has been charged in connection with the death of a 54-year-old following a fire at a property in Inverness' Raigmore area.
+A man has been charged with murder following the death of a 54-year-old in Inverness' Raigmore area.

-Gary Gallogley died on 5 April following the incident in Mackintosh Road on 3 April.
+Gary Gallogley died on 5 April following a fire at a property in Mackintosh Road on 3 April.

-Police said a 23-year-old man had been charged and was expected to appear at Inverness Sheriff Court later.
+Ryan Brandie, 23, of Inverness, appeared in private at Inverness Sheriff Court on Friday.

-Det Insp Eddie Ross said: "Our thoughts are with Mr Gallogley's family and friends at this sad time."
+He made no plea, was committed for further examination and remanded in custody.